 Am I using it for commercial or residential applications?

-For an residential situation, more often than not, a combustion analyzer that has CO and O2 measured gas sensors will suffice and be at a much more reasonable cost.
-Commercial applications require more gases to be tested and are much more expensive - gases detected include NO, NO2, SO2, CO2, combustion efficiency, and others.
+For residential situations, a combustion analyzer that has CO and O2 measured gas sensors will suffice and be more reasonably priced.
+Commercial applications require detection of more gases and a more expensive detector.
+Metrics include concentration of NO, NO2, SO2, and CO2, combustion efficiency, and others.

 Which gases would I like to measure?

-Depending on the specific gases you wish to measure, this will determine and narrow the combustion analyzer selection very fast.
+Depending on the specific gases you wish to measure, this will narrow the combustion analyzer selection very fast.

-Do I need to detect flue temperature, combustion efficiency?
+Do I need to detect flue temperature or combustion efficiency?

-If combustion efficiency is required to be measured, then a thermocouple on the probe is required.
-Such a capability also includes the complexity and price of the combustion analyzer.
+If combustion efficiency must be measured, then the probe needs a thermocouple.
+This capability raises the complexity and price of the combustion analyzer.

 What is my budget and operating cost budget?

-Combustion Analyzers dramatically vary in cost.
-Therefore, if you plan to use it daily, quality is paramount and so too is the after sales-service, calibration service and part replacement costs.
-Combustion Analyzers have many components that can fail, these include pump, sensors, and probe assemblies.
+Combustion analyzers dramatically vary in cost.
+If you plan to use it daily, quality, after sales-service, calibration, and part replacement costs must be taken into consideration.
+Combustion analyzers have many components that can fail, including the pump, sensors, and probe assemblies.

-With the advent of the mobile phone, many technicians opt not to purchase printers with their analyzers.
-This was, at one point, very common.
-Today, most service technicians are paperless and email customers photos of their appliance in action and photos of the combustion analyzer data screen.
-Doing so allows for easy digital filing, and direct emails to customers.
-Other features such as data logging and Bluetooth communication are also available for the professional user.
+With the popularity of mobile phones, many technicians choose not to purchase printers with their analyzers.
+At one point, this was very common.
+Today, most service technicians are paperless and email customers photos of their appliance in action and the combustion analyzer data screen.
+Doing so allows for easy digital filing.
+Other features, such as data logging and Bluetooth communication, are available for the professional user.

-Do I need specific accreditations with the monitor NIST traceability calibration certificate?
+Do I need specific accreditations with the monitor such as a NIST traceability calibration certificate?

 Yes, you do.
-An important aspect of combustion analysis is accuracy.
-Accuracy is a function of calibration.
-Calibration is a function of gas source.
-Ensure USA NIST traceability calibration is undertaken in the USA, and your analyzer comes with a certificate signed by an engineer.
+An important aspect of combustion analysis is accuracy, wich is a function of calibration.
+Ensure the NIST traceability calibration is performed in the USA and that your analyzer comes with a certificate signed by an engineer.

 Do I require features such as a magnet for easy appliance mounting?

 Magnet backs are becoming very convenient.
-This helps make it easy to use the analyzer.
 Simply pop the unit on the metal appliance and it will hold.
 This frees one hand and makes combustion testing much easier.

-Some of the brands listed previously are not USA brands.
-Be sure that you have 100% technical help in the USA so you can easily pick up the phone and have support within minutes.
+Some of the brands listed previously are not based in the USA.
+Be sure that you have technical help in the USA so you can easily pick up the phone and have support within minutes.

-The best way to test your Combustion Analyzer is to expose it to a known gas source.
-This type of testing is generally referred to as bump testing and is good practice to undertake.
+The best way to test your combustion analyzer is to expose it to a known gas source.
+Generally referred to as bump testing, this is a good practice to perform regularly.

 The basic steps of using a combustion analyzer are as follows:

 - Drill a hole in your flue.
-Follow appliance instructions, code or regulation instructions on where to take the sample measurement.
+Follow appliance instructions or regulation instructions on where to take the sample measurement.
 It is different for different appliances, so double-check.

-- Check your combustion analyzer.
-Make sure it is calibrated.
-Make sure no water is in the water trap.
-Make sure you have all the parts, gas sample probe, tubing, filters, the battery is charged, and ready to go.
+- Check your combustion analyzer and make sure it is calibrated.
+Ensure there is no water is in the water trap.
+Finally, check that you have the gas sample probe, tubing, filters, and that the battery is charged.

 - Check the probe, tubing, and filters.
-Make sure it is complete, connected, and no vacuum leaks.
+Make sure it is connected with no vacuum leaks.